THE YOUNG PERSON’S MANUAL

 If it is too much to read, at least read the articles on this website about the Bible.
 The most important of these are:

 Read this website.
 Some of the best learning right now is to read this website.
 It is getting broader in its coverage of different topics, from physics and relationships to health.
 It is also more truthful information than most college catalogs contain.
 It is definitely better than surfing the internet for hours, or reading the news at most news sites.

 Biographies.
 Another good type of learning is to read biographies of respected and wonderful people.
 These will inspire you.
 Often, the finest people did not start out happy, healthy or privileged in any way.

 Science.
-Read books about science, as well.
+Read about science, as well.
 However, beware that a lot of science is either wrong or changing.
-I suggest articles on this website entitled The Ether Theory Of Gravity, Nutritional Balancing Theory, plus the many articles about health, wellness and nutrition.
+I suggest articles on this website entitled The Ether Theory Of Gravity, Development Theory, plus the many articles about health, wellness and nutrition.

 Always remember the Biblical idea: “Seek and you shall find”, “Ask and it shall be given”, “Knock and the door shall be opened”.